nayeemrizve/invariance-equivariance/README.md

 ```

 ## We Credit
-Thanks to https://github.com/WangYueFt/rfs and https://github.com/brjathu/SKD, for the preliminary implementations.
+Thanks to https://github.com/WangYueFt/rfs, for the preliminary implementations.

 ## Citation
 ```